 Diploma in Neonatal Lung ultrasound

-A unique training program designed for all health care providers in Pediatrics and Neonatology to optimize their skills in Neonatal Lung Ultrasound Techniques, Interpretations and how to apply in their neonatal practice.
+A unique training program designed for all healthcare providers in Pediatrics and Neonatology to optimize their skills in Neonatal Lung Ultrasound Techniques, Interpretations and how to apply in their neonatal practice.

-The program consists of following steps.
+The program consists of the following steps.

 Step 2: Participants must get enrolled in any assigned workshops in Neonatal Lung Ultrasound (assigned below)

 Step 7: Exit Exam: Online Assessment Exam with 20 case scenarios (with real case recorded clips).
-Securing 75% in the exit exam would make them eligible to receive the Diploma certificate provided from Neopeds Academy.
+Securing 75% in the exit exam would make them eligible to receive the Diploma certificate provided by Neopeds Academy.